 With home décor items spilling out of the doorway onto the deck and garden area, Miriam and Company invites passers-by to come in and stay awhile.

 The shop is filled with gourmet food items, chocolates, fine linens and gifts, including locally handcrafted products.
 Samples of jams and hot cider or coffee are always available.
 And of course, Costello wants to chat.

 She also offers staging consultations and interior decorating services.
 Her shop is at 5040-B Highway 140, in the same plaza as Sugar Pine Café.
 Days open are Thursday through Monday.
-Call (209) 966-2250 for more information.• Dave and LuAnn Mello grew up in Merced, spending summer vacations and weekends in Mariposa and Yosemite.
-One of their favorite places to hang out was the Frost Shop, a drive-in known for its ice cream.
+Call (209) 966-2250 for more information.

 The Mellos own the new Mariposa Creamery & Booksellers, which opened for business last summer.
 The interior is bright and clean, with room for small gatherings or children’s birthday parties.
 A back room holds shelves of books.